Emerging Areas in Chemotherapy, Hormone Therapy and Other Drug Therapies

 - Basal-like/triple negative

-Although mainly used in research settings, these subtypes may be useful in tailoring treatment in the future.
+Although mainly used in research settings, these classifications may be useful in tailoring treatment in the future.

-Learn more about molecular subtypes of breast cancer.
+Learn more about molecular classifications of breast cancer.

 Tamoxifen and anti-depressant use